chozeur/KVM-QEMU-Sonoma-Hackintosh/README.md

+# KVM-QEMU
 This repo aims to guide you threw the setup of a macOS (Sonoma 14.3) virtual machine.
 We'll deploy it using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) and [QEMU](https://www.qemu.org) under an [UNRAID](https://unraid.net) server.
+--
 # Disclaimer

-This guide is rendered for educational purposes only. </br>
+This guide is rendered for educational purposes only.

-I am not affiliated with Apple Inc. or any of its subsidiaries or affiliates in any way. </br>
+I am not affiliated with Apple Inc. or any of its subsidiaries or affiliates in any way.

-Apple, Mac, macOS, and other Apple-related terms are registered trademarks of Apple Inc. All other trademarks, service marks, product names, and company names or logos mentioned on this guide are the property of their respective owners. </br>
+Apple, Mac, macOS, and other Apple-related terms are registered trademarks of Apple Inc. All other trademarks, service marks, product names, and company names or logos mentioned on this guide are the property of their respective owners.

-The official Apple website can be found at https://www.apple.com </br>
+The official Apple website can be found at https://www.apple.com

 It’s advisable to consult with legal counsel before proceeding further.

 # Prerequisites